Samantha Masterson - Chief Executive Officer

-Robert.
-Louis Ruff, M.D., Ph.D. is a member of the MGFA Board of Directors and the past Chairman of the Medical Scientific Advisory Board of the MGFA.
-In the past he twice served as a member of the Board of Directors of the National Director of the MGFA for three consecutive terms.
-He was a past Doctor of the Year for the MGFA.
+Robert Louis Ruff, M.D., Ph.D. is a member of the MGFA Board of Directors and past Chairman of the Medical Scientific Advisory Board of the MGFA.
+He previously served several times as a member of the Board of Directors of the National Director of the MGFA and was a Doctor of the Year for the MGFA.
 He was involved with diagnosis and treatment of myasthenia gravis and neuro-rehabilitation for over 35 years.
 His research interests include understanding how myasthenia gravis impairs neuromuscular transmission, recovery of motor function after stroke, recovery following traumatic brain injury (TBI) and the use of brain computer interface technology to improve communication ability for individuals with impaired motor skills.
 Before retiring at the end of July, 2014, he served as the Director of National Neurology Service and acting Director for the Rehabilitation Research and Development Service of the Office of Research and Development within the Department of Veterans Affairs.
-He was a member of the NICHD advisory council, which oversees the NIH medical rehabilitation research program.
+He was a member of the NICHD advisory council, which oversees the NIH medical rehabilitation research program and a member of the NINDS advisory council, which oversees medical and basic research for diseases including MG.
 He is Professor Emeritus of Neurology and Neurosciences at Case Western Reserve University.
 He received his M.D. and Ph.D. degrees from the University of Washington and did his Neurology residency and a postdoctoral fellowship in neurophysiology at Cornell Medical Center in NYC.

 Katherine Ruzhansky, MD

-Katherine Ruzhansky, MD is currently working as a clinical neurologist, Associate Professor of Neurology and Director of the EMG lab at the Medical University of South Carolina.
-Prior to relocating to Charleston, SC, she trained at Yale-New Haven hospital and Columbia University Medical Center in neurology and clinical neurophysiology.
+Katherine Ruzhansky, MD is currently working as a Clinical Neurologist, Associate Professor of Neurology and Director of the EMG lab at the Medical University of South Carolina.
+Prior to relocating to Charleston, SC, she trained at Yale-New Haven hospital and Columbia University Medical Center in Neurology and Clinical Neurophysiology.
 Her clinical focus has been the diagnosis and treatment of neuromuscular disorders.
 Since coming to Charleston, she has met many wonderful people and patients who are active on the local and national level in helping bring awareness to Myasthenia Gravis.
-Treating patients with MG is both challenging and rewarding.
-Although it is a treatable disease, living and dealing with chronic illness poses daily challenges not only for patients, but also families and caregivers.
-By getting involved with the local support group and by actively supporting the MG community, she hopes to grow as a physician and a person.
 She currently serves on the Education Committee.

 Paul Strumph, MD has personal experience with chronic autoimmune diseases, as he was diagnosed with MG in 2019 and type 1 diabetes in 1966.
-Paul serves as Chief Medical Officer at Metavant Sciences, bringing with him over 25 years of experience in Endocrinology and Diabetes.
-He most recently served as Vice President, Clinical Development at Lexicon Pharmaceuticals, where he led global clinical development from early phase 2 work through successful NDA and MAA filings --achieving EU approval of sotagliflozin, a first in class dual SGLT1 and SGLT2 inhibitor developed as an oral adjunct to insulin in type 1 diabetes.
-Paul previously held a senior executive role at Quintiles (now IQVIA), the Chief Medical Officer position at the non-profit Juvenile Diabetes Research Foundation (JDRF) and at GlaxosmithKline, Merck KGaA/EMD, and Bristol-Myers Squibb & Co.
+Paul is a consultant in Diabetes and Endocrinology drug development, with over 25 years of experience in the field.
+He most recently served as Chief Medical Officer at Metavant Sciences.
+Previously he was Vice President, Clinical Development at Lexicon Pharmaceuticals, where he led global clinical development from early phase 2 work through successful NDA and MAA filings --achieving EU approval of sotagliflozin, a first in class dual SGLT1 and SGLT2 inhibitor developed as an oral adjunct to insulin in type 1 diabetes.
+Paul previously held senior executive roles at Quintiles (now IQVIA), the Chief Medical Officer position at the non-profit Juvenile Diabetes Research Foundation (JDRF) and positions of increasing responsibility at GlaxosmithKline, Merck KGaA/EMD, and Bristol-Myers Squibb & Co.
 Paul received his undergraduate degree from Wesleyan University, his M.D. with distinction in research from the University of Rochester and completed residency training in Combined Internal Medicine and Pediatrics at Emory University.
 After completing two fellowships in Adult and Pediatric Endocrinology, he practiced endocrinology for 6 years while serving as a Clinical Associate Professor at UNC in the Departments of Internal Medicine and Pediatrics.
 Paul is one of only a handful of endocrinologists to be a diplomate of 2 specialty, and 2 subspecialty boards.
-Paul still sees patients monthly at the Bradley Free Clinic in Roanoke, Virginia.
+Paul still sees patients at the Bradley Free Clinic in Roanoke, Virginia.

 Ed is a senior executive with 30 plus years of international financial and operating experience in Corporate and Consumer financial services.
 Since retiring from Citibank/Citicorp where he was Executive Vice-President (EVP), Chief Administrative Officer, Consumer Lending he has gotten involved with several startup private equity ventures where he is a Board member and investor.
 As EVP he was responsible for all asset product offerings other than credit cards for Citibank/Citigroup and accountable for the management of $222B in assets.
 Ed earned a B.S. in Finance and Accounting from Fordham University (1975) and is a CPA.